sheliak/galah_reduction/README.md

 # Before running - optional

-Move to the folder from which you will run the reduction procedure.
-To create an ifraf login.cl file with settings run the following command:
+Iraf needs to know which configuration file to use.
+If you want to set some custom parameters, create a login.cl file in the folder from which you will run the reduction procedure.
+To create an ifraf login.cl file with default setting run the following command:
 ```
 $ mkiraf
 ```
 This step is optional as iraf will instead use settings from the default login.cl file.
+Which login.cl file is used is displayed when pyraf is run.

 # How to run the pipeline